pipelight/doc.pipelight/cookbook/vite.md

-# Vite app
+# Javascript Frontend

-If you are into websites, you may be accustomed to javascript frameworks.

-Here we will deploy a javascript/typescript front-end.
+Here we will deploy a javascript front-end using docker/docker+ helpers and pipeline template helpers.
-First define a Docker Object with **docker** or **docker+** helpers,

-Create a dockerfile in the default directory.
+First, create a dockerfile in the default directory.

 ```sh
 .docker